philipdarke/reproducible-actuarial-work/docs/exercise7.md

 ## Check your changes

-Before creating the report, run your tests in the console
+Before creating the report, run your tests in the console to check that they still pass.

 ```R
 > test.project()